FatKidddd/minecraft-aimbot/README.md

 	- Mouse movements are 100% accurate with 0.1s delay for the game to process mouse inputs

 - Movement algo:
-	- Return to center there is nothing or nothing that hasn't already been shot at - to get a full view of all possible target spawn locations
+	- Return to center if there is nothing or nothing that hasn't already been shot at to get a full view of all possible target locations
 	- Time-based memory to determine which targets to shoot at
 		- Track all positions that were shot at up to 1 second ago through storing cumulative mouse movements
-		- If tracked position and actual observed position of target is within distance threshold, target has been shot at before so don't add to list of shootable bottles
+		- If tracked position and actual observed position of target is within distance threshold, the algo will know that the target has been shot at before and skip shooting at it
 	- Shoot all shootable bottles in screenshot

 #### Settings